 PDF.co allows you to quickly add electronic signatures to your most important paperwork, putting even your largest business goals within reach.
 To get the most out of your electronically signed documents and greatly heighten your security, it’s best to add a digital signature into each one.
-This is not the same as an electronic signature you add with your finger, touch screen, typing, image upload or another method.
+This is not the same as an electronic signature you add with your finger, touch screen, typing, image upload, or another method.

-Secure digital signature transactions use PKI technology to encrypt a digital «fingerprint» into your electronically signed documents or emails, which others then can use to verify the data is authentic and hasn’t been tampered with.
+Secure digital signature transactions use PKI technology to encrypt a digital «fingerprint» into your electronically signed documents or emails, which others than can use to verify the data is authentic and hasn’t been tampered with.

 Getting your keys

-Third party providers – Certificate Authorities (CAs) – can help you create, use and maintain the integrity of a secure digital signature.
+Third-party providers – Certificate Authorities (CAs) – can help you create, use, and maintain the integrity of a secure digital signature.
 When you create one, the CA will use their PKI technology to generate two numbers, or keys, used in the verification process.
 The first number, or private key, you keep.

 The second number, or public key/digital certificate, is provided to the document recipient.
 The recipient uses the public key to decrypt your signature and determine it is valid.
 If you don’t use a CA, you’ll need to create the digital certificate yourself through business-friendly tools like Microsoft Office and Adobe.